manutalcual/winredock/README.md

+Rearrange windows when you re-dock your laptop or change monitors.

 # winredock

-## Rearrange windows when you re-dock your laptop

 I'm tired of always rearranging windows when I leave my desk to go to a meeting with my laptop.
 I always have to go one application to the